-The capstone track requires a minimum of 45 credits, including five 3-credit core classes, eight 3-credit specialty courses and a 6-credit capstone review paper consisting of an extended literature review of an approved subject.
+The capstone track requires a minimum of 45 credits, including five 3-credit core classes, eight 3-credit specialty courses and a 6-credit capstone consisting of an extended literature review and data (meta-)analysis of an approved subject.
 Once a student starts registering for capstone credits, they cannot stop registering for credits until the capstone is completed and defended.
-The completed capstone paper is presented in an open defense that includes the student's advisory committee.
+The completed capstone is formally defended in an open defense that includes the student's advisory committee.